• Skip to primary navigation

 5. The questions on the form prompt the client and they can simply fill in the boxes.
 This makes it WAY easier and faster for them to respond quickly to the testimonial request.
 By removing the barrier of asking the client to write a testimonial with no guidance you will get a much better response rate.
 I know I always put off testimonial requests into my “to-do-later” pile – having this simple form alleviates that stress for your clients!

-6. Once I get the feedback, I then cut and paste the responses from each question to craft a full-length testimonial.
+6. Once I get the form feedback, I then cut and paste the responses from each question to craft a full-length testimonial.

 7. I then save the testimonial to a google doc (for safekeeping and for quick use later on).
 From there, I’ll add the testimonials to my website, newsletter, sales pages and social media posts.